minhhoangbui/minhhoangbui.github.io/_posts/2018-1-18-distributed-tensorflow.md

 ## Method of Aggregation

-In *Data Parallelism* mechanism, each GPUs will compute its own gradients of the whole graph.
+In *Data Parallelism* mechanism, each GPU will compute its own gradients of the whole graph.
 So we have to think a way to combine all these gradients for the update of the parameter.
 There are 2 settings: *Synchronous Data Parallelism* and *Asynchronous Data Parallelism*.
 In synchronized setting, several data batches are processed simultaneously.
 Once all the local back-props are finished, the local gradients are averaged and we performed the update.
 We can see the bottleneck here: the overall computation speed of the system equals to the weakest worker in the network.

-In asynchronized setting, once a GPUs finishes its computation, we will use its gradient to update the model immediately.
-As we can see, in a system of N workers, the number of update in asynchronized setting is N times greater than that of synchronized setting.
+In asynchronized setting, once a GPU finishes its computation, we will use its gradient to update the model immediately.
+As we can see, in a system of N workers, the number of updates in asynchronized setting is N times greater than that of synchronized setting.

 <p align="center">
  <img src="/img/distributed-tensorflow/sync_async_tensorflow_diagram.png" alt="" align="middle">